 The Best Pumpkin Patch in Every State

-The best part of fall?
-Pumpkin everything—especially the actual gourds themselves.
-At the best pumpkin patches around the country, you can generally expect great photo ops, hot cider, and hay bales.
-The spots we've hand-picked for you below offer something a bit more special.
+At the best pumpkin patches around the country, you can expect great photo ops, hot cider, and hay bales.
+And at the spots we've hand-picked for you below you'll find all that—and more.

 Alabama: Old Baker Farm in Harpersville

 This is fall fun with a side of history: The Old Baker Farm in Harpersville was homesteaded more than 200 years ago and has been worked by the Baker family for a century!
 From September 25th to October 31st, the farm features a corn maze, train rides, hayrides, and a petting zoo.
 Memorize these fall quotes before you go.

 - Pumpkins are $11 each and you must purchase one to enter, but if you pay with cash, you can save $1.

 Alaska: Reindeer Farm in Palmer

 Alaska’s low fall temperatures and early frosts don’t make for great squash-growing, so “pumpkin culture” isn’t quite as big a deal up north as it is in the lower 49.
 That said, if you’re near the Mat-Su Valley, bundle up and take a trip out to the Reindeer Farm to pick up some pumpkins, meet the pet reindeer, take a pony ride, and explore a hay maze.
 If you prefer apples to pumpkins, check out the best place to go apple picking in each state.